Maysha-Khanom-Moon/mysql_data-with-Baraa/README.md

 1. COUNT(): returns the number of rows in a result set
     - NULLs are ignored
 2. SUM(): returns the sum of values
+    - works only with numeric columns
-    - NULLs are treated as 0
+    - NULLs are treated as 0  --->  means ignored
 3. AVG(): returns the average of values
+    - works only with numeric columns
+    - NULLs are ignored
 4. MAX(): returns the maximum value
 5. MIN(): returns the minimum value